Applications and enquiries

 - The ability to study at academic level 7

-- At least two years' post-registration clinical experience in the UK
+- At least two years' post-registration clinical experience in the UK at the point of applying

 - Appropriate numeracy skills